in-sight-it/Making-the-Hidden-Visible/wavesofinterference.md

   We aim to critically examine different network designs and affordances that become possible through the implementation 5G standards.

-  Subsequently we aims to use our findings to make 5G more insightful to a larger audience.
+  We aim to use our findings to make 5G technologies more insightful to a larger audience through visualizations and interactions that inform citizen engagement with standard setting, polticy making, and technology development.

 ## Current project:
   - [DONE] Get 4G LTE network working